 Write a clear, keyword-focused title tag

 The title tag is the blue text in Google results.
 Keep it under 60 characters, put your main keyword near the front, and include your business name.
-Example: "IT Support Services in Chennai | TekyTec IT Solutions"
+Example: "IT Support Services Across India | TekyTec IT Solutions"

 -